sugarlabs/sugar-docs/snapshots.rst

 convenient to use a binary snapshot.
 We are building snapshots for each change in the source tree, so what you get is built from the very latest code.

-First of all download the latest snapshot for your distribution, it's important that you pick the right one, it won't work otherwise.
+First of all download the latest snapshot for your distribution, it's important to pick the right one, it won't work otherwise.

 * `Fedora 17 (32 bit) <http://sugarlabs.org/~dnarvaez/snapshots/fedora-17-32bit/latest>`_
 * `Fedora 17 (64 bit) <http://sugarlabs.org/~dnarvaez/snapshots/fedora-17-64bit/latest>`_